jumpinjackie/forge-e33-mod/design/notes.md

 Legendary Land

 {T}: Add {C}
-{X},T: Put target Gestral card from your graveyard or exile with mana value X into play tapped.
+{X},{T}: Put target Gestral card from your graveyard or exile with mana value X into play tapped.
 This ability costs {3} less if you control a card named Golgra, Gestral Chief
 ```

 ### Design Notes

+ - In the game, the Sacred River is a place where Gestrals can be resurrected.
-- Per game lore, you need to be "in a queue" to get a Gestral resurrection, but if you're in favor with Golgra you could get a discount and "jump the queue"
+ - Per game lore and rules established by Golgra, you need to be "in a queue" to get a Gestral resurrection, but if you're in favor with Golgra you could get a discount and "jump the queue"

 # Enchantments